sourcegraph/about/content/blogposts/2024/sourcegraph-release-august-2024.md

 <br />
 [Announced recently](https://sourcegraph.com/blog/cody-vscode-1-28-0-release) for Cody Free and Pro users on VS Code, the unified Cody sidebar is now available for Enterprise end users too.
 The new sidebar experience is aligned with our goal of making the Cody experience as familiar and consistent as possible, regardless of whether you’re using it on the web or across any of the IDEs we support.

 The new UX updates include moving chat into the primary sidebar with the option to open a dedicated chat window with the “Move Chat to Editor Panel” button.
-Commands and the new prompts and prompt library are also available in the sidebar, with all functions quickly available at a glance.
+Commands and the new prompts and Prompt Library are also available in the sidebar, with all functions quickly available at a glance.

 This update will become the default interface everywhere Cody exists, starting with VS Code users across the Free, Pro, and Enterprise plans today, and will be available to JetBrains users soon as well.
 <br />